English Electric Lightning: Origins

 The specification followed the cancellation of the Air Ministry's 1942 specification E.24/43 supersonic research aircraft which had resulted in the Miles M.52 programme.
 Teddy Petter, formerly chief designer at Westland Aircraft, who was hired by English Electric in 1944 to develop aircraft rather than just make other manufacturers' designs, was a keen proponent of Britain developing a supersonic fighter.
 In 1947, Petter approached the Ministry of Supply (MoS) with his proposal, and in response Specification ER.103 was issued for a single research aircraft, which was to be capable of flight at 1.5 Mach and 50000 ft.

 Petter initiated a design proposal with Frederick Page (Note: Formerly of Hawker Aircraft) leading the design and Ray Creasey (Note: Formerly of Vickers) responsible for the aerodynamics.
 By July 1948 their proposal incorporated the stacked engine configuration and a high-mounted tailplane.
 Designed for Mach 1.5, the wing leading edge was swept back 40° to keep it clear of the Mach cone.
 This proposal was submitted in November 1948, and in January 1949 the project was designated P.1 by English Electric.
 On 29 March 1949 the MoS granted approval to start a detailed design, develop wind tunnel models and build a full-size mockup.

-The design that had developed during 1948 evolved further during 1949 to improve performance, taking design cues from the CAC CA-23.
+The design that had developed during 1948 evolved further during 1949 to improve performance.
 To achieve Mach 2 the wing sweep was increased to 60° with the ailerons moved to the wingtips.
 In late 1949, low-speed wind tunnel tests showed that a vortex was generated by the wing which caused a large downwash on the tailplane; this issue was solved by lowering the tail below the wing.
 Following Petter leaving English Electric, Page took over as design team leader for the P.1.
 In 1949, the Ministry of Supply had issued Specification F23/49, which expanded upon the scope of ER103 to include fighter-level manoeuvring.
 On 1 April 1950, English Electric received a contract for two flying airframes, as well as one static airframe, designated P.1.

 The Royal Aircraft Establishment disagreed with Petter's choice of sweep angle (60 degrees) and tailplane position (low) considering it to be dangerous.
 To assess the effects of wing sweep and tailplane position on the stability and control of Petter's design Short Brothers were issued a contract by the Ministry of Supply to produce the Short SB.5 in mid-1950.
 This was a low-speed research aircraft that could test sweep angles from 50 to 69 degrees and high or low tailplane positions.
 Testing with the wings and tail set to the P.1 configuration started in January 1954 and confirmed this combination as the correct one.